The streets were shining, low lingering clouds reflected the city lights and I kept stepping into puddles.

 Then the first reservoir appeared on the left and right across from it, the only official water source of the trail.
 But I still had plenty and kept going.
 Expecting to follow the paved surface a little longer, I missed the turn towards the beacon and headed left to the next reservoirs, and had to backtrack when I realized the map could not have been that wrong.
 Having found the hiking path I wanted, I pushed on towards the north, crossing a succession of ravines.

 Eventually, I had to venture a little off to the right and to the edge of the plateau to go take pictures of the house which I could clearly see way down below, next to the green belt where I normally run on.
-On the way back to the path, I took a shortcut which lead me into thick bushes and cost me another 10 minutes.
+On the way back to the path, I took a shortcut which lead me into thick bushes and cost me another ten minutes.

 Back on the trail, more ravines.
 I was systematically avoiding running up the steeper parts, unsure of how long I had to go and saving my energy.
 Finally, I could feel the landscape was changing and turning into one long upward slope.
 I knew I was nearing the beacon.
 A good thing.
 My legs were heavy and my heart pounding.
 I had to walk most of that last stretch, and then the wind picked up.